norbert-neumann/astrohub/README.md

   - `userId` (ID of the user)
 - **Request Body**:
   - `spotId`: ID of the favourite spot to add
-- **Description**: Adds a favourite spot to the user's list of favourite spots.
+- **Description**: Adds a spot to the user's list of favourite spots.

 ### Add Friend Request